-mocracy embraces the diversity of human objectives as well as the diversity of human opinions" (Mansbridge et al. 2010: 73; see also Blau 2011).
+Decision-making processes in existing representative democracies are often dominated by vested interests, which limits the immediate power of vocabularies and narratives.
+This leads, among others, to calls for more direct democracy and a move away from representative democratic institutions.
+This is problematic for two reasons.
+First, participatory and more direct institutions are not purely antithetical to self-interest: "Including self-interest in the regulative ideal of deliberative democracy embraces the diversity of human objectives as well as the diversity of human opinions" (Mansbridge et al. 2010: 73; see also Blau 2011).
 The same holds for power in implementing decisions reached in a deliberative way (Mansbridge et al. 2010: 83ff.).
 As argued by Sen (2009) and Dryzek (2013), even deliberation in the context of a Habermasian (1984) "ideal speech situation" need not necessarily lead to a consensus; there remains an irreducible "plurality of impartial reasons", as partisan actors are still part of deliberative accounts of democracy, and as such they are "best thought of as discursive representatives, representing particular conceptions of justice (possibly sustainability, efficiency, etc.)" (Dryzek 2013: 343).
-Participation and deliberation among free and equal participants may but need not necessarily lead to sustainability (Arias Maldonado 2000; 2007).

-In consequence, concentrating on idealized, transcendental concepts such as perfect justice, true democracy etc., does not help us much in actually making the world less unjust (Sen 2009) - the deliberative, post-capitalist democracy may be a worthwhile regulative idea, but plurality of interests, power relations etc. cannot simply be "overcome".
-Moreover, human fallibility is a fundamental reason for liberalism: that we never can be sure that we are "right", that we know the "truth" or what "authentic" life is (Mill 1859).
+A resulting caveat is that participation and deliberation among free and equal participants may but need not necessarily lead to sustainability (Arias Maldonado 2000; 2007).
+In consequence, concentrating on idealized, transcendental concepts such as perfect justice, true democracy etc., does not help us much in actually making the world less unjust (Sen 2009) - the deliberative, post-capitalist democracy may be a worthwhile regulative idea, but plurality of interests, power relations etc. cannot simply be "overcome".7 Moreover, human fallibility is a fundamental reason for liberalism: that we never can be sure that we are "right", that we know the "truth" or what "authentic" life is (Mill 1859).
 Funke et al. (2017: 9), paraphrasing Marcuse, claim that in today's consumer societies "affluence and technological rationality replace freedom and authentic individuality" - but who decides what counts as "authentic individuality"?
 Acknowledging that we may be wrong implies liberalism and makes convincing others (e.g. by means of promoting vocabularies) the only legitimate mode of societal change.